 Significant facility-A facility that is of individual significance due to the size of its emissions relative to the aggregate emissions included in the GHG statement or its specific nature or circumstances which give rise to particular risks of material misstatement.

-Significant risk-An identified risk of material misstatement:
+Significant risk-An identified and assessed risk of material misstatement that, in the auditor's judgment, requires special audit consideration.